gecr07/ActiveDirectoryPT/README.md

 Security principals are anything that the operating system can authenticate, including users, computer accounts, or even threads/processes that run in the context of a user or computer account (i.e., an application such as Tomcat running in the context of a service account within the domain).
 In AD, security principles are domain objects that can manage access to other resources within the domain.
 We can also have local user accounts and security groups used to control access to resources on only that specific computer.
 These are not managed by AD but rather by the Security Accounts Manager (SAM).

+Fuente: Microsoft

+> Security principals that are created in an Active Directory domain are Active Directory objects, which can be used to manage access to domain resources.
+Each security principal is assigned a unique identifier, which it retains for its entire lifetime.
+Local user accounts and security groups are created on a local computer, and they can be used to manage access to resources on that computer.
+Local user accounts and security groups are managed by the Security Accounts Manager (SAM) on the local computer.

 #### Security Identifier (SID)